 After all, many OFWs would agree that they do not want to work abroad forever.
 Having a “retirement plan” in case they are unable to go back to work is always a good idea.
 Real estate investment is one of the most popular choices but it isn’t the only one.
 There are other types o investments you can choose from depending on your budget and goals.

 Before investing in something, you must first understand what an investment means.
-According to the dictionary, an investment is defined as an asset or item that is acquired by an individual or group of individuals with the goal of generating income or appreciation.
+According to Investopedia, an investment is defined as an asset or item that is acquired by an individual or group of individuals with the goal of generating income or appreciation.

 In other words, when an OFW invests, they are hoping to get double or even triple of the money they have put in.
 To start investing, there is one fundamental thing you will need: capital.
 That can be in any form such as money, real property, or anything with great purchasing power.
 The Philippine economy is a good place to start looking for your next investment as an OFW.